No, degrees of freedom is not “having one foot out the door”!

-We will use Stata’s linear regression output to explain degrees of freedom.
+We will use linear regression output to explain.
 Our outcome variable is BMI (body mass index).

-But once we use these observations to calculate a parameter estimate the degrees of freedom change.
+But once we use these observations to estimate a parameter the degrees of freedom change.

-A model run with no predictors, the empty model, provides one estimated parameter value, the intercept (_cons).
-The intercept in this model is the mean of the outcome variable.
+A model run with no predictors, the empty model, provides one estimated parameter value, the intercept (here labeled _cons).
+The intercept in this model is just the mean of the outcome variable, BMI.

 Note that the “Residual” df and the “Total” df are both 302.
-The empty model has n-1 degrees of freedom, where n = number of observations.
+The empty model has n-1 df, where n = number of observations.

-Why does the empty model have n-1 degrees of freedom and not n?
+Why does the empty model have n-1 df and not n?